Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Reduced-Order Model Differential Equations

-where the number of candidate IDE terms is $N_I = \binom{4+(p_{o}-1)}{p_{o}} + pN_L + 1$.
-Constraining the $\ell_0$-minimization problem in this scenario can be done in many ways.
-For instance, one may solve problem without constraints.
-Alternatively, one could apply hard constraints to the terms and coefficients identified in $\bm{c_{D}}$ (Eq.~\ref{eq:29}), then add the additional pruned Volterra series terms.
-The approach herein is to fix the terms identified in $\bm{c_{D}}$ (and set all others to zero) while allowing new coefficients for those terms to be identified (along with the pruned Volterra series terms).
+where the number of candidate terms is $N_I = \binom{5+p_{o}}{p_{o}} + p(N_L+1)$.
+In identification, the terms identified in $\bm{c}_{D}$ are fixed (and set all others to zero) while allowing new coefficients for those terms to be identified (along with the pruned Volterra series terms).
 The constrained $\ell_0$-minimization problem is therefore defined as: